 Revisiting Film locations for “A Good Year” in Provence

-I told you in a previous post that “A Good Year” starring Russell Crowe and Marion Cotillard is my favorite American/British-made movie set in the South of France.
-The movie is directed by Ridley Scott who himself lives in the Luberon and is based on a Peter Mayle novel.
+I told you in a previous post that “A Good Year” starring Russell Crowe and Marion Cotillard is my favourite American/British-made movie set in the South of France.
+The film is directed by Ridley Scott, who lives in the Luberon and is based on a Peter Mayle novel.

-The movie tells the story of Max (Russell Crowe) who inherits a rundown house and vineyard in Provence from his Uncle Henry played by Albert Finney who Max visited during summers as a boy.
-Rather than being excited about his good fortune, Max wants to quickly sell the property and return to his life in London where he is a ruthless securities trader and loner.
+The movie tells the story of Max (Russell Crowe), who inherits a rundown house and vineyard in Provence from his Uncle Henry, played by Albert Finney, who Max visited during summers as a boy.
+However, rather than being excited about his good fortune, Max wants to quickly sell the property and return to his life in London, where he is a ruthless securities trader and loner.

 Continue reading here as Michel and Shirley record their day trips with friends from the United States.
 It is a tour of Luberon Valley locations, including Lacoste, Bonnieux, Curcuron and others that appear in the movie.